pyrustic/pyrustic/docs/reference/content/pyrustic.app.md

         """

     @property
-    def exit_handler(self):
+    def crash_resistant(self):
         """
-        Get the exit handler, a callable called when the app exits
+        Get the ignore_theme boolean value
         """

-    @exit_handler.setter
+    @crash_resistant.setter
-    def exit_handler(self, val):
+    def crash_resistant(self, val):
         """
-        Set the exit handler.
-It will be called when the app exits.
-        The exit handler is just a callable
+        Set True to allow the app to crash when an exception is raised
         """

     @property